Out of 4500 species of cockroaches in the world, only 30 are considered to be pests.

-Roaches are attracted by leaky pipes, wet stinky clothes, dirty bathmat on the floor, and any such material.
+Leaky pipes, wet stinky clothes, dirty bathmat on the floor, and any such material attract roaches.

-Keep your home fresh and clean; try to avoid any type of negligence on these fronts.
+Keep your home fresh and clean; avoid negligence on these fronts.

-So, fix any leaky pipes or moisture from your kitchen and bathroom.
+So, fix any leaky pipes or moisture in your kitchen and bathroom.

 Seal Cracks and Crevices

-That’s correct; the cracks and the tiny crevices in your house that get ignored all the time are a perfect hiding place for roaches.
+That’s correct; the cracks and the tiny crevices in your house that get ignored are a perfect hiding place for roaches.

 Especially the brown-banded cockroaches because of their miniature size; fixing these cracks in your walls would be super helpful.